platanus/angular-rope/README.md

 ## Usage

+The general idea is to define tasks and then chain them to produce different action sequences.

 `next` is used to chain tasks, promises, functions and values.
 To start a new chain call `rope.next`.

 ```javascript